-Hints at your brand promise and its USP: Take the tagline for M&M's, for example: "Melts in your mouth, not in your hands" suggests that M&M's are not only super tasty, but also not messy.
+Hints at your brand promise and its USP: Take the tagline for M&M's, for example: "Melts in your mouth, not in your hands" suggests that M&M's are not only super-tasty, but also not messy.

 Keep some points in mind as you develop your logo:

-Make sure you're sending the right message: Your logo's visual style communicates something about your brand.
+Make sure you're sending the right message.
+Your logo's visual style communicates something about your brand.
 For example, if your logo has a minimalist style, it suggests that your brand does, too.
 Be sure that your logo sends the message you want.

 If you're not comfortable developing your logo, don't hesitate to get help.
-If you're on a strict budget, why not ask a friend with an artistic bent for help?
+If you're on a strict budget, why not ask a friend with an artistic bent for assistance?
 Alternatively, try bartering with a professional designer.

 The key to branding is infusing it in everything you do.
-Express your brand by using your tagline and logo on your business cards, letterhead, envelopes, postcards, packaging, and other promotional materials.
+Express your brand by using your tagline and logo in your business cards, letterhead, envelopes, postcards, packaging, and other promotional materials.